IlmaJaganjac/sustainableSE_9/energy_consumption/g9_search_engines.md

 One of the key limitations of this study is that it only considers the client-side energy consumption, meaning the power usage of the user's device while performing search queries.
 However, search engines rely on extensive backend infrastructure, including data centers, caching mechanisms, and network requests, which also contribute significantly to their overall energy footprint.
 Since this study does not have access to backend server energy consumption data, it presents only a partial view of the environmental impact of different search engines.
 Future research would benefit from incorporating end-to-end energy consumption analysis, including network energy usage and server-side power draw, to provide a more holistic comparison of search engine sustainability.

 Another limitation is the controlled testing environment, which does not fully replicate real-world usage conditions.
 The experiment was conducted with a fixed set of developer-focused queries, a single test system, and under an isolated "Zen mode" to minimize background noise.
 However, in everyday scenarios, search engine energy consumption could be influenced by factors such as hardware variations, network conditions, browser configurations, and concurrent background processes.
 Additionally, packet loss and TCP retransmissions were reported during testing, requiring additional CPU work and increasing energy usage in some cases.
 Poor network conditions can introduce inconsistencies in energy consumption, making it difficult to isolate search engine efficiency from network-related inefficiencies.
 These external factors may cause differences in energy efficiency that this study does not account for, limiting the generalizability of the results to a broader audience.

+A further limitation resulted from the methodological adjustments required during the experimental design.
+Originally, the plan was to execute 16 queries per iteration.
+However, given that executing 16 queries would have required: query duration * 16 * 12 * 60-second wait per query * 30 iterations, plus an additional 30 minutes of waiting time per iteration + the uniform sleeps to appear more humanlike in the selenium queries —the estimated total runtime would have been roughly 100 hours.
+Consequently, the experiment was reduced to a single query per iteration.
+It could be debated that query-side handling is managed on the search engine side rather than on the client side, and therefore might not be applicable to our study; however, this remains a methodological constraint.

+Another practical challenge encountered was the failure of Yahoo when using Selenium.
+Inspection of the process revealed that Yahoo's homepage contained a large number of advertisements, which made it difficult to reliably locate the search bar within the imposed 15-second timeout constraint.

+Finally, an important limitation concerns the timing of the baseline measurements relative to the actual experiments.
+The baseline measurements were taken during peak usage hours, whereas the main experiment was conducted overnight during off-peak hours.
+As a result, the baseline measurement (which did not include the query search component) exceeded the total duration (loading page, accepting cookies, and performing the query search) recorded during off-peak hours.
+This discrepancy was particularly evident in the data for Ecosia.
+Since rerunning the experiment was not feasible, we accounted for this by dividing the baseline measurement by a factor of **4**, based on a study [^peak] that found mean response times for search engines ranged from 2 to 9 seconds during off-peak hours, while during peak hours, the response time increased to 15 seconds and in some cases reached up to 30 seconds.

 - **Future Research:**
 Future research should explore a more comprehensive measurement approach that includes both client-side and server-side energy consumption.
 Collaborating with search engine providers or leveraging publicly available data on server energy usage could help assess the total environmental cost of search queries.
 Additionally, measuring the energy impact of different types of searches (e.g., text vs. image/video searches) and incorporating network-level energy consumption (such as data transfer between the user and the search engine) would provide a more complete understanding of search engine sustainability.